locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

-Each hook is a shell script with domain-aware actions that |project_markup| runs in the workshop at a certain life cycle phase to ensure the SDK stays functional.
+Each hook is a shell script with domain-aware actions that |project_markup| runs in the workshop at a particular life cycle stage to ensure that the SDK stays functional.
 Specific examples include :samp:`setup-base`, :samp:`save-state` and :samp:`restore-state`.

-You may see individual hooks mentioned when running :program:`workshop changes` and :program:`workshop tasks` commands;
+You may see individual hooks mentioned in the output of :command:`changes` and :command:`tasks` commands;
-understanding the events that trigger them may help you with troubleshooting.
+understanding the events that trigger them can help you with troubleshooting.

 .. _exp_interfaces: